-Billed as the ship that “not even God could sink,” after the starboard side of the RMS Titanic struck the iceberg it took only two hours and 40 minutes for her to disappear under the eerily placid waters of the Atlantic about 375 miles south of Newfoundland.
+Billed as the ship that “not even God could sink,” four days later, she sank.
+After the starboard side of the RMS Titanic struck the iceberg it took only two hours and 40 minutes for her to disappear under the eerily placid waters of the Atlantic about 375 miles south of Newfoundland.
 The White Star Line’s much acclaimed 46,300-ton truly titanic luxury vessel sank, along with more than 1,500 passengers, 1,200 pudding dishes, 1,000 oyster forks, 400 asparagus tongs and countless other miscellaneous comfort items to the bottom of the sea.

 The winter of 1911-1912 had been unusually mild.
 Higher-than-normal temperatures in the North Atlantic had caused more icebergs to drift away from the west coast of Greenland than at any time in the previous 50 years.
 If not for that one unseasonably warm winter, perhaps the Titanic might never have had an iceberg to hit.

 It has been noted that wireless operators aboard had received warnings from other vessels in the area about large concentrations of icebergs in the area.
 The fact that the fateful, fatal collision might have been avoided makes the disaster even more tragic.

 Billy Graham is quoted as remarking that “The greatest surprise in life to me is the brevity of life.”
 Surprised would be an understatement in the minds of passengers swallowed up in the frigid waters and those fortunate few clinging to lifeboats that night, never imagining that tomorrow might not come.